mikaelho/multipeer/README.md

 ## Expected usage

 1. Create a subclass of `MultipeerCommunications` to handle messages from the framework (see separate topic, below).
-2. Instantiate the subclass with your service type and peer display name (see the class description).
+2. Instantiate the subclass with your service type, peer display name and optional initial context data (see the class description).
 3. Wait for peers to connect (see the `peer_added` and `get_peers` methods).
 4. Optionally, have each participating peer stop accepting further peers, e.g. for the duration of a game (see the `stop_looking_for_peers` method).
 5. Send and receive messages (see a separate topic, below).